krahets/hello-algo/en/docs/chapter_heap/build_heap.md

 Given $n$ elements, each element's insertion operation takes $O(\log{n})$ time, so the time complexity of this heap construction method is $O(n \log n)$.

-## Implementing through heapify traversal
+## Implementing Through Heapify Traversal

 In fact, we can implement a more efficient heap construction method in two steps.